amirrr1987/local-image-placeholder/README.md

-# Placeholder Image Generator API
+# Lorem image local API

 This is a simple API for generating placeholder images with customizable width, height, and color using Node.js and Sharp.
 This tool is especially useful for frontend developers during the development process.